Thorner’s Homes: Coronavirus Update

 For the health and well-being of our colleagues and contractors, we have made the difficult decision to move to carrying out emergency repairs only for the near future.

-Customers can still log non-emergency repairs with us, and we will be in touch to discuss the best time to complete these.
+Residents can still log non-emergency repairs with us, and we will be in touch to discuss the best time to complete these.
 We are not able to provide timescales for this at the moment.

 If I needed an emergency repair, how will you keep us and the workforce safe?